MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/service-how-to-convert-service-contracts.md

 ### <a name="to-create-a-new-credit-memo"></a>To create a new credit memo
 The following procedure describes how to create a new credit memo using the **Get Prepaid Contract Entries** batch job.
 Entries that you do not want to correct from January 2017 to June 2017 will be deleted.

 1. Run the GST rate change tool on July 1, 2017.
 The general product posting group or the GST product posting group is changed.
-For more information, see [How to: Work with GST on Sales and Purchases](finance-work-with-vat.md).
+For more information, see [Work with GST on Sales and Purchases](finance-work-with-vat.md).
 2. After running the GST rate change tool, enter a contract expiration date for the service contract.
 You can now delete the service contract line and create a new line that is identical to the old one.
 3. Create a new invoice for the period of January 2017 to December 2012 using the new GST rate.
 4. To create another credit memo, in the **Service Credit Memos** window, choose **New** to create a new service credit memo.